 Cryolipolysis Eliminates Stubborn Fat Bulges

 Even the most active, healthy men and women can struggle with diet and exercise-resistant fat cells.
-Before Cryolipolysis cooling technology, those individuals would have to invest in expensive, invasive surgeries like liposuction to get rid of fatty bulges.
-Thanks to CoolSculpting, those same people can enjoy a painless, non-invasive treatment that lasts as little as 30 minutes and eliminates fat cells.
+Before Cryolipolysis cooling technology, those individuals were compelled to invest in expensive, invasive surgeries like liposuction to get rid of fatty bulges.
+Thanks to CoolSculpting, those same people can enjoy a painless, non-invasive treatment that lasts as little as 35 minutes and eliminates fat cells.

 Related article: What is CoolSculpting? >>